Melissa King: Personal life and activism

-King is openly gay and an advocate for LGBTQ equality as well as women's empowerment, environmental sustainability, and food education for youths.
+King is openly queer and an advocate for LGBTQ equality as well as women's empowerment, environmental sustainability, and food education for youths.

 She was awarded Grand Marshall for San Francisco Pride 2016.

 King spoke out against anti-Asian racism and harassment during the COVID-19 pandemic in alliance with Ad Council in a PSA campaign directed by Alan Yang.

 King hosts virtual cooking experiences with proceeds supporting charities such as The Okra Project, No Kid Hungry, The Trevor Project, Asian Pacific Islanders for Equality, National Black Justice Coalition.

 In 2020, King was recognized on Out100 list for her groundbreaking, ripple-inducing, and culture-shifting impact around the world in the LGBTQ+ community.